 Each year a number of individuals, businesses, and organizations provide scholarships for TSTC students.
 Please review the website for a list of scholarships, application deadlines, and process for applying.
-Deadlines are the same as the financial aid deadlines.
 Links to several external scholarships are also available on the website.